booklore-app/booklore-docs/docs/email-setup.md

 ## ⚙️ Step 2: Configure Email Provider in Booklore

 Now let's add Gmail as an email provider in your Booklore settings.

+> 👥 **Personal Configuration:** Your email provider configuration is personal to your account.
+Other users won't see or be able to use your email providers, and you won't see theirs.

 ![Email Providers Page](/img/email/email-1.jpg)